Cardito Vecchio Archaeological Project

 📍 Vallerotonda (FR), Italy

-The Ancient Rome Live (American Institute for Roman Culture) in collaboration with the Municipality of Vallerotonda, and under the scientific direction of Professor Michele Raddi, Andrea Ceccarelli and Darius Arya, is pleased to announce an open call for 4-6 participants for the 2026 excavation season at the archaeological site of Cardito Vecchio (Lazio, Italy).
+Ancient Rome Live (American Institute for Roman Culture), in collaboration with the Municipality of Vallerotonda and under the scientific direction of Professor Michele Raddi, Andrea Ceccarelli, and Darius Arya, recently concluded the 2026 excavation season at the archaeological site of Cardito Vecchio (Lazio, Italy), with a team of 3 participants on the ground.

 From Samnite Roots to Medieval Castles